 There are a multitude of lakes based in and around Rotorua and all are popular with swimmers and boaties.
 The lakes are ringed by forest and farmland, but most are easily accessible to visitors.
 Most are cool, clear and some very shallow lakes, with some areas heated through geothermal activity.

-If trout fishing on these or any of the associated rivers and streams, bear in mind that licenses to fish must be obtained before you go ahead – you can obtain a fishing license from Blue Lake TOP 10 Holiday Park front office.
+If trout fishing on these or any of the associated rivers and streams, bear in mind that licenses to fish must be obtained before you go ahead – you can obtain a fishing license online at Fish and Game.
 There are sixteen lakes in the vicinity of Rotorua, however eleven are fishable lakes of varying size and depth.

 Some Rotorua Lakes…